 Q2) State the factors on which the buoyant force acting on an object immersed in a fluid depends.

 Q3) What will happen if a de-shelled egg is placed in a solution with the same osmotic concentration as in the egg?

 Q4) What are the conditions that are helpful for breeding of mosquitoes?

 Q5) A metal cylinder is melted and the whole mass is cast in the shape of a cube.
 What happens to its density?
 Give reasons.

 Q6) What different techniques of separation can be employed for separation of components of homogeneous and heterogeneous mixture?

 NCERT Class 9 Science Manual Kit

 The NCERT class 9 Science manual kit describes the kit items and their uses.
 It contains the activities of NCERT class 9 Science textbook.
 Also, the experiments that are provided can be performed using this kit.
-The NCERT textbooks for class 9 Science are designed in such a way that it covers various activities.
+The NCERT textbooks are designed in such a way that it covers various activities.
 In each chapter, topics are explained with the help of activities.
 Just merely reading through the textbook will not help students to understand these concepts explained.
 It is required that students perform these activities.
-This can be done through the NCERT manual of class 9 Science kit.
+This can be done through the NCERT manual of Class 9 Science kit.
 Performing these activities will enable students to think and explore.
 This will inculcate the questioning ability, exploring and discovering, which will create interest towards scientific discovery in students.

-To download the NCERT Manual of class 9 Science kit in PDF format click on the link below;
+To download the NCERT Manual of Class 9 Science kit in PDF format click on the link below;

 Each activity in the NCERT class 9 Science manual kit is explained through the following points: